Algorithms for the uniqueness of the longest common subsequence: Circular sequences without duplicated genes

 \subsection{Determine quasi-transposable genes}

-For each gene $g_p\in\mathcal{S}_0$, apply Algorithm~\ref{alg1} to calculate $C_p$, the length of the longest common subsequence that contains $g_p$.
+For each gene $g_p\in\mathcal{S}_0$, apply Algorithm~\ref{alg1} to calculate $C_p$, the length of the LCS that contains $g_p$.
 If $C_p<C_0$, $g_p$ is a proper-transposable gene.
 Otherwise, $C_p=C_0$ means $g_p$ is a quasi-transposable gene.
 We have found all proper-transposable genes.
 If all genes in $\mathcal{S}_0$ are proper-transposable, then all genes in $\mathcal{L}_0$ are non-transposable, and the procedure terminates.

 If $\mathcal{S}_0$ contains quasi-transposable genes, then $\mathcal{L}_0$ also has quasi-transposable genes.
 To determine quasi-transposable genes in $\mathcal{L}_0$, we need the following lemma. \begin{lemma} In Scenario 2, choose a quasi-transposable gene $g_p$ and cut the circular sequences at $g_p$ to obtain linear sequences.
-A proper-transposable gene for the circular sequences is also a proper-transposable gene for the linear sequences; a non-transposable gene for the circular sequences is also a non-transposable gene for the linear sequences. \end{lemma} \begin{proof} Consider a longest common subsequence $\mathcal{L}_p$ for linear sequences cut at $g_p$.
-Since $g_p$ is a quasi-transposable gene, the length of $\mathcal{L}_p$ is also $n-k$, meaning that $\mathcal{L}_p$ is also a longest common subsequence for circular sequences.
+A proper-transposable gene for the circular sequences is also a proper-transposable gene for the linear sequences; a non-transposable gene for the circular sequences is also a non-transposable gene for the linear sequences. \end{lemma} \begin{proof} Consider an LCS $\mathcal{L}_p$ for linear sequences cut at $g_p$.
+Since $g_p$ is a quasi-transposable gene, the length of $\mathcal{L}_p$ is also $n-k$, meaning that $\mathcal{L}_p$ is also an LCS for circular sequences.
 Now, this lemma is proved by the definition of proper/quasi/non-transposable gene. \end{proof}

 If a gene $g_r$ in $\mathcal{L}_0$ is non-transposable for the circular sequences, then $g_r$ is a non-transposable gene for linear sequences cut at each quasi-transposable gene $g_q\in\mathcal{S}_0$.
 If a gene $g_s$ in $\mathcal{L}_0$ is quasi-transposable for the circular sequences, then there is a longest common circular subsequence $\mathcal{L}_t$ that does not contain $g_s$, meaning that $\mathcal{L}_t$ contains a quasi-transposable gene $g_t$ not in $\mathcal{L}_0$.
 Then $g_s$ is a proper/quasi-transposable gene for linear sequences cut at $g_t$.